"

 4 Application: Writing an Autobiographical Essay

-Students will use four kinds of writing (narration, description, exposition, and reflection) to compose an organically-structured autobiographical essay.
-Students should identify a particular community with whom they intend to share their story and compose accordingly.
-They can write to their families, their fellow students, or other communities to whom they wish to speak.
+Students will use four kinds of writing (narration, description, exposition, and reflection) to compose an organically-structured autobiographical essay motivated by a particular message.
+They will choose a particular community with whom they intend to share their story and compose accordingly; they may write to their families, their fellow students, or other communities.
+Essays should be roughly 1000 words and submitted in MLA-essay format.
+They should include a title and a dedication that identifies to/for whom the essay is written.

-Prompt Suggestion: Share an experience that motivated you to pursue a degree in your chosen field.
+Prompt Suggestion #1: Share an experience that motivated you to pursue a degree in your chosen field.
 What happened?
 What did you learn?
 How did the experience change you?
 What did it make you want to do?
 What do you plan to do with your degree in the future?

 Before embarking on this journey, we highly recommend reading the Student Resource page for The Writing Process and referring back to it whenever you need to.